ArthurKazusMazur/fioneer/README.md

 ```bash
 npx playwright show-report
 ```
-HTML report will served at localhost and should look as follows:
+HTML report will be served at localhost and should look as follows:
 ![alt text](image.png)